Murray spiny freshwater crayfish

 Murray spiny freshwater crayfish are subject to a closed season, meaning they cannot be taken or possessed on, in or near Victorian waters during this time.
 The closed season for Murray spiny freshwater crayfish is 1 September to 31 May for waters north of the Great Dividing Range (see map below).

-You may not possess female Murray spiny freshwater crayfish with eggs, or with young attached, or remove eggs from a Murray spiny freshwater crayfish.
+You must not possess female Murray spiny crayfish with eggs, or with young attached.

 You must return females in berry (carrying eggs) or carrying young to the water immediately and without further harm.

 Murray spiny freshwater crayfish must be retained whole or in carcass form.
 This means you need to keep your cray in whole form (i.e. don't remove the tail from the carapace) until they are cooked, eaten or taken home.

 The Great Dividing Range